turnitin/-puppet-heartbeat-/README.md

 # heartbeat module

 This module manages heartbeat service.
-It uses plain heartbeat and uses unicast instead of broadcast, because that makes less problems in virtual environments.
+It uses plain heartbeat and uses unicast instead of broadcast, because that causes less problems in virtual environments.

 # Tested on